soundasleep/jevon.org/wiki/having-a-bidirectional-computed-property-on-an-emberjs-text-field.md

 We couldn't just add a computed property and `valueBinding` to this, because `valueBinding` is bidirectional only.
 It seemed too messy to create a new model property `timeHumanReadable` that would then be updated accordingly - we only want to store the original time for API purposes.

-The solution was to first create a computed property `timeHumanReadable`:
+The solution was to first create a computed property `timeHumanReadable` on the original Ember model:

 [code coffee]
 App.MyModel = DS.Model.extend